-2. Stating in the message they need to call you back between “x” time and “y” time.
+2. Stating they need to call you back between “x” time and “y” time.

 When you do this, you’ve just made it that much harder for them to call you back.
 Unless you have an amazing relationship with the person for whom you are leaving the message, don’t expect the call to be returned.

-3. Failing to state in the first 6 seconds of the message why you’re calling.
+3. Failing to state why you’re calling in the first 6 seconds.

 If you can’t say it quick, don’t say it.
-When you leave a voice mail message, the person receiving it is looking to do one thing: Delete the message as quickly as possible.
+When you leave a voicemail, the person receiving it is looking to do one thing: Delete the message as quickly as possible.

 This means if you spend the first 10 seconds droning on about nothing, you’re gone!